Sonic-Design/photo-carousel/README.md

-# HouseHub
+# Sonic Design Photo Carousel

-> A RESTful API that will display home rental information.
+> A RESTful API that will display property rental information.

 ## Related Projects